-It all started with my group of friends trying to toy with an idea of hanging out at the hongkong promonade.
-Skyrocketing fares & indecisive dates kept the plan wraps and later one of my friends decided that we give our tired souls a breath of the divine and land directly in God’s arms.
+It all started with my group of friends trying to toy around with an idea to hang out at the hongkong promonade.
+Skyrocketing fares & indecisive dates kept the plan under wraps and later one of my friends decided that we give our tired souls a breath of the divine and land directly in God’s arms.
 And so it was decided we were going to Ladakh – The abode of mountains in the sky.

 Not once did we anticipate that we would be witness to the most astonishing landscapes in the realms of our lives.
 Beauty so infinite, it captures every space within you and turns you into something new.
 Our journey started with unlimited selfies, the mesmerizing Himalayan glaciers over 33000 feet above sea level, and on the other hand an annoying groups of Gujjus who had hijacked the plane with their frequent pacing trying to capture pictures to flaunt off on their facebook pages.

 Our trip had been suggested by someone i met on travel forums – Mr Pradeep Bakshi, who had led quite a few travelers with his 4 experienced expeditions to Ladakh.

 LEH AIRPORT – ULETPKO (uley) – LEH – NUBRA VALLEY – LEH – PANGONG – LEH – TSOMORIRI – LEH – MUMBAI

 We learnt:: There is no thumb rule for this trip.
 Road trips are ok if you’re daring to pass through mountains across 400 odd kms, else flying there directly doesn’t kill either.